How to set up a limited company for buy to let

 Articles are rules about how the company will be run which are agreed by the shareholders, directors and company secretary.

 You can either write your own bespoke articles or use model articles from Companies House.
-Model articles tend to be ok for very basic portfolios with a simple spouse share structure.

-When to use bespoke articles of association
+The importance of bespoke articles of association

-If you have a complex share structure and business partnerships you might need bespoke articles drafted by a specialist to give you more protection.
-As mentioned, articles are important as they specify how the company is run and what your share class represents in relation to your investment.
+Articles are important as they specify how the company is run and what your share class represents in relation to your investment.
 You can see how this is really important, if you're entering into a business partnership purchasing properties with someone for the first time.

 Also, consider the value of your portfolio in the future - you could be looking at a seven-figure sum for your portfolio value.
 That’s when you don’t want to discover a mistake was made back at the start of the company.

-What will your company name be?
+6. What will your company name be?

-Often, this can be the hardest part of starting your company - deciding on a name.
 Many property investors opt for a ‘say what it does’ approach - for instance, using your name or, if incorporating with a partner, a combination of both names plus “property”.
 I.e. Smith & Hall Properties Ltd

 • Property, properties, houses, housing, property services, property group, residential, property investments, investments, maison, homes, living

-Where will your registered address be?
+7. Where will your registered address be?

-Finally, you’ll need to decide if you’ll use a registered address service or your home address when registering your company.
 Consider your feelings around privacy.
 Remember that your company's registered office details will be freely available in the public domain: they appear on all official correspondence; they must be present on all letters, invoices and contracts; plus they are available on all company entries held with Companies House and other bodies.

 If you decide you do want additional privacy or if you cannot register your company at home, a registered office service is invaluable.
-This is a service most accountants offer for a nominal fee which covers managing your statutory obligations such as maintaining registers and notifying Companies House of any changes.
-At Provestor, a registered office service is available on our advisory packages.

 How to register your company with Companies House